 But there are some caveats.
 A VPN will give you more privacy, but not more security.
 If you end up on a website harboring malware, the VPN can't prevent you from being infected.
-Some of the best VPN services block known malicious websites, just as some browsers do, but it's still up to you to be careful what you download.

 If you just want to evade geographical restrictions on streaming content such as BBC iPlayer or Hulu, you don't necessarily need a VPN to do so.
 You just need a proxy service that will make it look like you're in the right country.
 There are many free proxy services available, but do your homework before choosing one – some are a bit dodgy.